Voytella/awswebsite/Automation/README.md

 Something in the Lambda template is invalid.
 I'm just gonna comment out the new requests one at a time and go down the list.

+Lol, what I meant was comment them all out, verify the old stuff still works, then uncomment them one at a time!
+The S3EventNotification seems to be stuck on creation, it's been there for a few minutes.

+Yeah, it's just busted.
+I found in the Bucket configuration in the GUI where the Event Notifications are configured, though.